The VW Golf has slowly forged a reputation as a definitive leader in the hatchback world.

 The Golf is as good as it’s ever been, and you have more choice when choosing your trim level than ever before.
 From the entry-level Life to the hybrid GTE and power-packed GTI, there’s something for everyone.

-So, which Golf model is the best to lease?
+So, which Golf trim is the best to lease?
 Well, that depends on what you’re looking for.
 But to help narrow your search, we’ve explained each option below.

 VW Golf Life

-When thinking about entry-level models, there are usually some serious questions to consider.
+When thinking about entry-level trims, there are usually some serious questions to consider.
 Is it good enough?
 Why is it the cheapest available?
-Why shouldn’t I go for a higher model?
+Why shouldn’t I go for a higher trim?

 However, with the Volkswagen Golf Life, all concerns are quickly dismissed.